brandur/sorg/content/nanoglyphs/015-ruby-typing.md

 title = "Bladerunner Day, Ruby Type Signatures, Typing at Stripe"
 +++

 Over the years, I've learnt to take stories about San Francisco with a grain of salt.
-It's an old city with a deep history and an outsized cultural presence, and something about that, along with a citizenry with a flair for the dramatic, produces stories exaggerated to an extent that they're flirting dangerously with fiction.
-A coyote spotting in a city park will occasionally spark so many flabbergasted posts on social media and Reddit threads expressing pure incredulity that you'd think we were facing the imminent return of the [Beast of Gévaudan](https://en.wikipedia.org/wiki/Beast_of_G%C3%A9vaudan).
+It's an old city with a deep history and an outsized cultural presence, and something about that, along with a citizenry with a flair for the dramatic, produces stories exaggerated to an extent that they flirt dangerously with fiction.
+A coyote spotting in a city park will occasionally spark so many flabbergasted posts on social media and Reddit threads of pure incredulity that you'd think we were facing the imminent return of the [Beast of Gévaudan](https://en.wikipedia.org/wiki/Beast_of_G%C3%A9vaudan).

 But with that said, there is the occasional story that's true, and borders on the unbelievable without the helping hand of hyperbole.
 You've probably already heard about San Francisco's [Bladerunner 2049 day](https://www.youtube.com/watch?v=h9ZUtFQZbq4) a few weeks ago as it was startling enough to make international news.
 I come from a city where it's normal to have a few days a year of -35C temperatures, and which will once in a while see storms that produce car-and-roof-wrecking golf ball sized hail, but in terms of extraordinary atmospheric phenomena, I've never seen anything like it, and don't expect to again.

 I was lucky enough to be out for a long walk out to Ocean Beach that morning.
 We started around 7:30, and it was a little surprising that it was still dark.
 We were still coming down from long summer days, with great light even in the morning's earliest hours.
 I chalked it up to the lateness of the season.
 It's fall now Brandur -- _get used to it_ -- winter's coming and all of that.

 But as the hours passed, that explanation rapidly lost credibility.
 Walking through Golden Gate park at 9 o'clock -- still dark.
 The beach around 10 o'clock -- still dark.
-Returning along JFK towards Haight -- _still dark_.
+Returning along JFK towards Haight -- _Still_. _Dark_.
 I distinctly remember walking under some medium-heavy forest canopy around 11 o'clock and wishing I had a flashlight -- I couldn't see the ground or where I was putting my feet.
 Fear of the unknown crept into my pagan heart.
-We'd offended a great sun god -- Apollo, or Ra, or Sól, or Helios -- and they were inflicting punishment by taking the day off.
+We'd offended a great sun god -- Apollo, or Ra, or Sól, or Helios -- and they responded by taking the day off.

 The Bladerunner-esque orange hue was jaw-droppingly bizarre, but what I'll remember about the day was the darkness.
 Cameras these days do such a good job of compensating for low light that most photos you see online don't do it justice, including mine above.
 (Of course it had to be the one day I decided not to bring a "real" camera ...)

 ---

 (And my usual repartee: I'm Brandur.
 This is _Nanoglyph_, my newsletter about software, dystopian orange skies, and type signatures.
-My discipline on sending it has been so rough lately that you might have signed up long ago and forgotten about it, but if you're sure you didn't, or just never want to see it again, [unsubscribe right here](%unsubscribe_url%).)
+My discipline on sending it has been so wanting lately that you might have signed up long ago and forgotten about it, but if you're sure you didn't, or just never want to see it again, [unsubscribe right here](%unsubscribe_url%).)

 ---